 The Company will continue to construct new service stations and expand its retail network in Malaysia.
 Production facilities at the Port Dickson Refinery will also be enhanced to improve operating efficiency.
-The Company is nearing completion of a new diesel hydrotreater process unit in Port Dickson Refinery to meet Euro-5 diesel regulation in 2021.
-These projects will be financed mainly from internally generated cash provided by operating activities.
+The Company completed construction of a new diesel hydrotreater process unit in Port Dickson Refinery in April 2021 to meet Euro-5 diesel regulation.